|

 - Pokémon Sunday has brief bits of news about the upcoming games.

-- Zone Of The Enders was at the time of its release widely known as the free game that came with the demo for Metal Gear Solid 2.
+- Zone of the Enders was at the time of its release widely known as the free game that came with the demo for Metal Gear Solid 2: Sons of Liberty.
 How many bought just the demo and ignored the game is hard to tell.
-But it got a Sequel, a spinoff, and two Animes, so evidently some people liked the game.
+But it got a sequel, a portable spinoff, an OVA and a TV series, so evidently some people liked the game.

 - Square Enix made a habit of this:

-- Tobal No. 1 had a Final Fantasy VII demo and movies of Final Fantasy Tactics, Bushido Blade, and Sa Ga Frontier.
+- Tobal No. 1 had a Final Fantasy VII demo disc that also included previews of Final Fantasy Tactics, Bushido Blade, and Sa Ga Frontier.
 It's highly likely that two thirds of the (subpar) sales were just for it, and even today Tobal is a heatedly sought collector's item for Final Fantasy fans, just for the demo that came with it.

 - Parasite Eve had a demo for Xenogears and movies for Bushido Blade II, Brave Fencer Musashi, and Final Fantasy VIII.